 Before joining the firm in 1989, Bruce spent several years as a prosecutor in the State's Attorney's office, Cass County, North Dakota, and as First Assistant Attorney General in the North Dakota Attorney General's office.
 His experience includes numerous jury trials and appeals in state and federal courts.

 Bruce is a frequent speaker at seminars and meetings for lawyers, law enforcement and political subdivisions, and he organized a criminal defense section of the State Bar Association of North Dakota.
-He teaches at North Dakota State University and has written many articles and a book on criminal law.
-Bruce currently teaches criminal trial advocacy and criminal procedure at the University of North Dakota Law School.
+He teaches at North Dakota State University and Concordia College and has written many articles and a book on criminal law.
+Bruce has also taught criminal trial advocacy and criminal procedure at the University of North Dakota Law School.

 Great Plains Super Lawyer®, Thomson/Reuters (2007-2016)